sca075/mqtt_vacuum_camera/README.md

 ### How to install:
 Via [HACS](https://hacs.xyz//setup/download) please follow.
 The instructions in [here](./docs/install.md) show detailed steps and will help to set up the camera also without HACS (manual setup).
+Our setup guide also includes **important** informations on how to setup the [lovelace-xiaomi-vacuum-map-card (recommended)](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card).

 ### Features:
 <details><summary> We here List what this camera offers as futures.</summary>